5 Mistakes to Avoid at a Craft Show

 Craft Show Mistake #2: Not enough variety in pricing

-Although you may be narrowing your selection, you do want to offer a range of price points.
+Although you may be narrowing your selection, you do still want to offer a variety of price points.

 This not only helps you appeal to a range of budgets, but it also makes shoppers who are on the fence feel more comfortable buying.